Noob – noun, informal – a person who is inexperienced in a particular sphere or activity.

 Protein – Chicken, fish, eggs, red meat, and pork are the primary protein sources.
 Pick at least one that you really enjoy eating.
 In the beginning of your nutrition journey, stay simple and don’t overthink it.
 If you can eat chicken for days on end, start off with that.

-Produce – This is your fruit and vegetables.
+Produce – These are your fruit and vegetables.
 Not everyone loves fruit and veggies as much as I do, but everyone can think of at least one fruit and one vegetable that they find tasty.
 Stay basic here and just pick one or two fruits and one or two vegetables that you know you will eat.

 Carbohydrate – These are pastas, rice (any kind, don’t overthink it), breads, quinoas, yams, and any other carbohydrate rich foods.
 Pick one that you really like and get a bunch of it.